When does class start/end?

 Classes begin promptly at 9:00 am, and typically end at 5:00 pm.

 This course teaches Model-based Systems Engineering (MBSE) using IBM Rhapsody and SysML.
-This three-day, hands-on class interweaves training in SysML diagram notation for systems engineering...Read More
+This three-day, hands-on class interweaves training in SysML diagram notation for systems engineering with...Read More

 This course teaches Model-based Systems Engineering (MBSE) using IBM Rhapsody and SysML.